Chapter 6 - Configuration

 It can also be set as an argument to the JVM:

-The following rules apply to all the relevant configuration elements and attributes:
+The following rules apply to all configuration elements and attributes: